-The Effect of Sunglasses on Eye Health
+The Importance of Sunglasses for Eye Health

 According to Health Canada, “UV rays carry more energy than visible light rays, so the eye is at greater risk of damage from absorbing UV radiation than from absorbing other kinds of light.”
 These rays can cause, or speed up the progress of several diseases that affect the eye or its supporting structures.
 Sensitivity to ultraviolet radiation varies from one person to the next.